i-like-trains72/optifine-resourcepack-conversion/README.md

 1) Download the latest release from the releases page.
 2) Extract the .zip into a separate folder.
 Do NOT extract the resourcepack after extracting the release, it is a .zip by default and will not work if you extract it.
 3) Go to your `minecraft/mods/` folder and paste the mods from the extracted .zip into that folder.
 4) Now is a good time to install [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) if you haven't already.
-You'll
+You'll need it to configure one of the mods.
 5) That's it!
 You're done with the hard part
 6) Now launch your game
 7) Load the resourcepack that I included (it should go over all the other ones no matter what.
 Some exceptions apply, just create an issue report and ask me)
-8) need it to configure one of the mods.
+8) This bit can vary depending on your launcher.
+With GDL, it makes a symlink when the game is running and I truthfully don't know why.
+To get around this, go to your mods folder, and go one folder back (should work for any launcher).
+It should have all the folders, like resourcepacks, mods, saves, etc. The other way is to go to GDL, right click on the running instance, click Manage and go to resourcepacks.
+There's a little folder icon.
+Click it and it will bring up the folder with resourcepacks.
 9) Go to your `minecraft/resourcepacks/` and drop the resourcepack into the folder.
 10) Load the resourcepack and enjoy!
 This next bit is OPTIONAL.
 I highly recommend turning on Clear Skies and enabling block flickering if you want it to look better.